 In a unanimous 5-0 decision by the New South Wales Court of Appeal delivered on 18 November 2020, the Court confirmed Shine’s view that COVID-19 / Coronavirus is not a “quarantinable disease” under the Quarantine Act 1908 under these policies.

+The insurer sought to appeal the court's decision, but a final decision was made by the High Court on 25th June 2021 against the insurer.
 This is a very substantial development for businesses who have suffered significant losses as a result of government shut-downs from the COVID-19 pandemic.

 If you believe your insurer has wrongly denied a claim under a business interruption insurance policy, or if you want to know whether you may have cover for losses arising from the COVID-19 pandemic, complete our free claim-checker or contact us for an obligation-free discussion.